Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab4/scenarios.md

 ```
 ### How to reinstate the old Primary

-Login to the Primary node, and startup the primary database
+Login to the Primary node, sudo into Oracle account, and startup the primary database

 ```powershell
 [adminusername@primary ~]$ sudo su - oracle